pavankataria/SwiftDataTables/README.md

 public protocol SwiftDataTableDataSource: class {

-    /// The number of columns to display
-    ///
-    /// - Parameter in: SwiftDataTable
-    /// - Returns: the number of columns func numberOfColumns(in: SwiftDataTable) -> Int
+    /// The number of columns to display func numberOfColumns(in: SwiftDataTable) -> Int

-    /// Return the total number of rows that will be displayed in the table
+    /// Return the total number of rows that will be displayed in the table func numberOfRows(in: SwiftDataTable) -> Int
-    ///
-    /// - Parameter in: SwiftDataTable
-    /// - Returns: retuthe number of rows. func numberOfRows(in: SwiftDataTable) -> Int

-    /// Return the data for the given row
-    ///
-    /// - Parameters:
-    ///   - dataTable: SwiftDataTable
-    ///   - index: the index position of the row wishing to be displayed
-    /// - Returns: return an array of the DataTableValueType type so the row can be processed and displayed. func dataTable(_ dataTable: SwiftDataTable, dataForRowAt index: NSInteger) -> [DataTableValueType]
+    /// Return the data for the given row func dataTable(_ dataTable: SwiftDataTable, dataForRowAt index: NSInteger) -> [DataTableValueType]

-    /// The header title for the column position to be displayed
-    ///
-    /// - Parameters:
-    ///   - dataTable: SwiftDataTable
-    ///   - columnIndex: The column index of the header title at a specific column index
-    /// - Returns: the title of the column header. func dataTable(_ dataTable: SwiftDataTable, headerTitleForColumnAt columnIndex: NSInteger) -> String }
+    /// The header title for the column position to be displayed func dataTable(_ dataTable: SwiftDataTable, headerTitleForColumnAt columnIndex: NSInteger) -> String }
 ```